Skip to main content

 Getting Started

-• Try implementing F2S in phases: observation phase, evaluation phase, testing and implementation phase
+• Try implementing F2S in phases: observe, test, implement, and evaluate.

-• Train staff on key topics like: food safety, grants, procurement, Good Agricultural Practices (GAPs) and Good Handling Practices (GHPs), visit our F2S Training Tab to get started
+• Train staff on key topics like: food safety, grants, procurement, Good Agricultural Practices (GAPs) and Good Handling Practices (GHPs).
+Visit our F2S Training Tab for getting started.

 Key Supports